 Module time

-A runtime optimized module to compare and do simple arithmetics with fixed point time values (which are called fts in here).
+A runtime optimized module to compare and do simple arithmetic with fixed point time values (which are called fts in here).

 Also implements functions to retrieve time from various system clocks (monotonic, monotoniccoarse, realtime, realtimecoarse, boottime ...).